Lesson 3: p5.js Serial In

 Make circle dynamically sized

-Now, let’s make this sketch interactive!
+Now let’s make this sketch interactive!
 We’ll set the circle’s size based on the mouse’s x position.
-Later, we’ll modify this code to use incoming serial data rather than the mouse but it’s good to modularize code like this and get the initial interactivity working.
+Later, we’ll replace the mouse input with incoming serial data.

 function draw() {